AI

 Contract review where accuracy actually matters

-Purpose-built legal AI changes this completely.
-Legal-specific contract review tools help 90% of legal teams improve accuracy and risk detection compared to manual review.
+Purpose-built legal AI improves this substantially, but imperfectly.
 They understand legal context that general AI misses.
 The difference between “reasonable efforts” and “best efforts” matters enormously in a contract.
 General AI treats them the same.
 Legal AI knows better.

 The AI does the reading.
 The lawyer does the thinking.